 We have all experienced how draining it can be to give out from a place of fatigue or discontent.
 Supporting your own self care is an essential part of giving out from a grounded and positive place, which can then benefit all of those who depend on you.

 I look back on this list and know I am actually not doing too badly with my own care.
 Self care is not an escape, a once-a-year intervention reserved for birthdays and anniversaries.
 Provided I change my internal definition from ‘indulgent reward’ to ‘prioritising my health’.

 What can you take from this list to ensure your own health as a priority?
 What would you add?
 Simple steps each day make a lifetime habit of positive health for you and the people who rely on you.

 Now- time for a massage…..

+Like to have a whole 6 days of ME TIME?
 How about 6 whole days in Bali with daily massage, yoga, pilates and inspired workshops?
 Yes please!
 Click here!

 Nichole Hamilton, Owner of Synergy Physio is passionate about women’s health and education.
 Her physiotherapy practice, established in 2007, has grown with the support of an amazing team of women, each with their own unique skills and specialities to offer to support your health.

 Nichole is also a yoga teacher, mindfulness meditation teacher, Demartini facilitator and Danielle La Porte facilitator.
 These unique qualifications help Nichole offer out services to women for their health- body mind and heart.